Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Results

 where $\langle\hat{H_p}\rangle=\text{Tr}[\rho_{th}\hat{H}_p]$ represents the expectation of the value of the probe Hamiltonian $\hat{H_p}$ for a thermal state $\rho_{th}$.
 It is important to highlight that the Cramér-Rao bound is saturated at any temperature when the probe is measured in the energy eigenbasis~\cite{PhysRevA.82.011611}, where the thermal state $\rho_{th}$ remains diagonal.
 Consequently, in equilibrium thermometry, enhancing precision is only possible by increasing the thermal QFI through careful engineering of the probe.

-The QFI as a function of temperature $T$ for various sensor configurations is illustrated in Fig.~\ref{fig4} for two values od temperature.
+The QFI as a function of temperature $T$ for various sensor configurations is illustrated in Fig.~\ref{fig4} for two values of temperature.
 We investigate the influence of the magnetic field $h$ on the precision of temperature estimation by considering two different values of $h$, focusing on the ferromagnetic case where $J=1$.
 Our analysis indicates that the $K_4$ graph exhibits the highest sensitivity for temperature estimation, followed by the $Sd_4$ and $C_4$ structures.
-This behavior can be attributed to their respective energy spectra, as illustrated in Fig.~\ref{fig:Eb}, where the $K_4$ configuration has the lowest ground state energy, followed by $Sd_4$ and then $C_4$.
-Notably, their precision in temperature estimation aligns with this ordering, suggesting a correlation between the ground state energy structure and thermometric performance.
+This behavior can be attributed to their respective energy spectra, as illustrated in Fig.~\ref{fig:Eb}, where the $K_4$ configuration has the lowest ground-state energy, followed by $Sd_4$ and then $C_4$.
+Notably, their precision in temperature estimation aligns with this ordering, suggesting a correlation between the ground-state energy structure and thermometric performance.
 We note that the temperature precision is maximal at very low temperatures and decreases rapidly as the temperature increases (see Fig.~\ref{fig4}(a)).

-Furthermore, we find that stronger magnetic fields have a detrimental effect on temperature estimation precision (see Fig.~\ref{fig4}(b)).
-Notably, when $h=0.55$, the highest sensitivity is still exhibited by $K_4$.
+Furthermore, we find that stronger magnetic fields have a detrimental effect on temperature estimation precision (see Appendix~\ref{effecth}).
+Notably, when $h=0.55$, the highest sensitivity is still exhibited by $K_4$, as shown in Fig.~\ref{fig4}(b).
 It is interesting to observe that the $K_4$ graph, shown in Fig.~\ref{fig2}(d), features the maximum number of interactions among the qubits.
 For instance, the graphs with a greater number of edges and degree are stiffer (see properties of $Sd_4$ and $K_4$ in Table.~\ref{fig:properties}) and yield greater thermometric precision in the presence of a strong external magnetic field.